Mexico City

 Located at the southern end of North America, Mexico is one of the most important economic partners to the United States and Canada.
 Mexico’s rich history and its ever growing economy has turned the country into an appealing destination for digital nomads.
 The country’s strong university system also makes Mexico one of the best places to recruit developers, marketers, and other knowledge workers.

-In Mexico, global businesses that employ full-time workers are required to offer certain benefits, including registration with the Social Security department, a Christmas bonus known as Aguinaldo, and a specific amount of paid vacation days based on years of service.
-These are all legal rights that employees must have in Mexico.
+Global businesses that employ full-time workers in Mexico are required to offer certain benefits, including a Christmas bonus known as Aguinaldo and a specific amount of paid vacation days based on years of service, as well as register with the Social Security department.

 Once registered with the Social Security institute, employees automatically receive basic medical benefits from the government.
 This covers routine checkups, maternity care, disability, and injury.
 However, many companies are now offering employees private health insurance to stay competitive.